BIRD OF THE WEEK: September 18, 2015

-These are treetop birds that live high in the forest canopy, where they feed on mainly on fruit, sometimes supplemented by seeds and insects.
+Cotingas are an American specialty, found only in Central America and tropical South America.
+Like other cotingas such as the Hooded Berryeater, Banded Cotingas are shy, unobtrusive birds that dwell high in the forest canopy, where they feed on mainly on fruit, perhaps supplemented by seeds and insects.

-Recommended conservation measures that will benefit this lovely species include surveying areas of suitable habitat within its range to locate further populations, continuing protection of known territories, and reforesting adjacent areas with native trees.
-ABC continues to work with Biodiversitas to protect this beautiful bird and its Atlantic Forest habitat.
+Other conservation measures to benefit this species include surveying areas of suitable habitat within its range to find additional populations, continuing to protect known territories, and reforesting adjacent areas with native trees.